WENXINGEVIN/mockingtest-1/ProjectSetupInstruction.md

 * maven 3 up required
 * tomcat 8 required
 * Eclipse neon + Tomcat plugin (If you use other like intelli J it is ok, solution not supported here)

+# How to run the project

+In app/ directory, do a 'mvn clean package'.
+Then select index.jsp and "Run as" > Run on server, select tomcat8.